LupaDevStudio/Geozzle/README.md

 ## Graphical interface

-TODO : fonctionnement en classes.

-We used the *Kivy* library as can be compiled for both Android ans IOS systems.
+We used the *Kivy* library as it can be compiled for both Android ans IOS systems.

-*Kivy* uses a combination of Kv language for user interface (UI) design and Python for application logic.
+*Kivy* uses a combination of kv language for user interface (UI) design and Python for application logic.
 Kv files describe the structure and appearance of the UI, while Python code defines the behavior and functionality of the application.
-Hence, each one of our screens is defined in a kv and in a python file (as shown in the table bellow).
-The ScreenManager manages the visibility and transition between screens, allowing only one screen to be active and visible at a time.
-Python code interacts with the ScreenManager and individual screens to control their behavior and handle events.
+Hence, each one of our screens is defined in a kv and in a Python file (as shown in the table bellow).
+The `ScreenManager` class manages the transitions between screens also represented by classes, allowing only one screen to be active and visible at a time.
+Python code interacts with the `ScreenManager` and individual screens to control their behavior and handle events.

 *Kivy* works by utilizing widgets, which are a fundamental *Kivy* building block for extending and customizing the framework's functionality to meet our application needs.
 Custom widgets are created to have reusable components with custom appearance, behavior, and interactivity.
-In Geozzle, we developed many custom widgets, wich can be accessed in the `screens/custom_widgets` folder.
+In Geozzle, we developed many custom widgets, which can be accessed in the `screens/custom_widgets` folder.

 ![](resources/images/readme_screens_table.png)